wirc-sjsu/firebench/docs/benchmarks/California/01_Caldor.md

 *Performed at obs dataset level*

-The data from the original CSV was standardized without any modification.
+The data from the original CSV file were standardized without modification.
 The column names from the original csv file were corrected from "* Damage" to "Damage" and "* Incident Name" to "Incident Name" to simplify processing.

-#### Binary classes of building damaged
+#### Binary classes of building damage

 *Performed at benchmark run level*

-In order to performe some calculations, the building damaged classes can be aggrageted to form binary classes.
+To perform some calculations, the damaged building classes can be aggregated to form binary classes.
 The `Inaccessible` is ignored.
-The following aggragtion method is used:
+The following aggregation method is used:
 - `unburnt` binary class contains `No Damage`, `Affected (1-9%)`, and `Minor (10-25%)`,
 - `burnt` binary class contains `Major (26-50%)`, and `Destroyed (>50%)`.

 ### Benchmarks

-See Key Performance Indicator (KPI) and normalization defintions [here](../../metrics/index.md).
+See Key Performance Indicator (KPI) and normalization definitions [here](../../metrics/index.md).

 #### Binary Structure Loss Accuracy